json-api/json-api/_profiles/drupal/resource-versioning/index.md

 revision would be considered a version.
 The revisions prior to first version would have been known as the working copy as each one was created.

-If the version is then checked out for further changes (which may or may not be published) each new revision becomes the working copy.
+If the version is then checked out for further changes each new revision becomes the working copy.
+When the working copy is checked in and made the default revision, this revision becomes the latest version and the version before it is its _predecessor version _.
+If no other revisions come after the latest version, it may also be considered the working copy.

 Sophisticated servers may support multiple versions of a resource as well as multiple working copies of a resource (e.g., to support multiple